craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of Mountain Hall.md

 ### Vices
 What do people do for *fun*?

+Smokebulb is cultivated in great quantity in Mountain Hall alongside

 ### Land
 Think about how people get their land, from who, and what features would there be?